Open-Systems-Pharmacology/Qualification-text-modules/Pediatrics_Qualification_General.md

 - when scaling and adult model to children, it was assumed that the metabolism and excretion pathways are qualitatively the same in children as in adults.
-- For qualification purpose, no further changes to any other input parameters (eg, lipophilicity, intestinal permeability, solubility) were allowed during the simulations in children.
+- For qualification purpose, no further changes to any other input parameters (e.g., lipophilicity, intestinal permeability, solubility) were allowed during the simulations in children.

 ### Anthropometric and Physiological Information